What You Should Know About Motorcycle Accidents

 U.S. motorcycle fatalities hit a peak in 2008 with a record 5,112 deaths in just one year.
 While there were improvements over the next eight years, motorcycle deaths neared 5,000 once again by 2016.
 As a percentage of all motor vehicle deaths (13%), motorcycle fatalities are now double the rate they were just two decades ago.

 In Virginia, there were 2,119 reported motorcycle crashes in 2017 resulting in 1,670 injuries and 108 deaths.
 Of the 108 people killed, 107 were motorcycle riders versus drivers of other vehicles or pedestrians.
-Despite common negative bias towards motorcyclists, 83.3% of motorcycle crashes involved no alcohol and many accidents either involved a rider avoiding another vehicle or no improper action.
+Despite common negative bias toward motorcyclists, 83.3% of motorcycle crashes involved no alcohol and many accidents either involved a rider avoiding another vehicle or no improper action.

 Virginia’s Motorcycle Laws